Symptoms of hyperosmolar hyperglycemic state include extreme dehydration and confusion.

 Hyperosmolar hyperglycemic state can occur for two main reasons

-Also, certain drugs, such as corticosteroids, can raise blood glucose levels and cause hyperosmolar hyperglycemic state.
-Drugs such as diuretics Diuretics Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , which people often take to treat high blood pressure, can worsen dehydration and trigger hyperosmolar hyperglycemic state.
+Also, certain medications, such as corticosteroids, can raise blood glucose levels and cause hyperosmolar hyperglycemic state.
+Medications such as diuretics Diuretics Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , which people often take to treat high blood pressure, can worsen dehydration and trigger hyperosmolar hyperglycemic state.

 The main symptom of hyperosmolar hyperglycemic state is a mental change.
 The change ranges from mild confusion and disorientation to drowsiness and coma.
 Some people have seizures and/or temporary partial paralysis resembling a stroke.
 Up to 20% of people die.
 Other symptoms that may precede the change in mental state include frequent urination and extreme thirst.